 Maybe the problem falls to the individual medical staff in each country.
-The Peace Corps medical staff in South Africa was great, but maybe that can't be said for the medical staff in another PC country.
+The Peace Corps medical staff in South Africa was great, but maybe that can’t be said for the medical staff in another PC country.
 Maybe better training needs to be given from PC Headquarters in Washington to the medical staff in each country.
-I can't say for certain how to solve these problems, but I know open discussion is the start.
+I can’t say for certain how to solve these problems, but I know open discussion is a start.

-As I said, since writing the original post, I've been contacted my many people either considering joining Peace Corps or in the application process.
-The impression I've gained is that Peace Corps is actually getting stricter about mental health requirements for incoming volunteers.
-I've spoken to a few people who were denied entry because of mental health issues - but I believe it might be because their issues are new.
-Prior to Peace Corps I was on medication and in therapy for for 2.5 years so I was well-versed in anxiety.
+As I said, since writing the original post, I’ve been contacted by many people either considering joining Peace Corps or in the application process.
+The impression I’ve gained is that Peace Corps is actually getting stricter about mental health requirements for incoming volunteers.
+I’ve spoken to a few people who were denied entry because of mental health issues – but I believe it might be because their issues are new.
+Prior to Peace Corps, I was on medication and in therapy for 2.5 years so I was well-versed in anxiety.

-Since my last blog post I had the opportunity to speak to an OIG officer.
-OIG is the Office of the Inspector General, a third party organization "to prevent fraud, waste, abuse, and mismanagement and to promote effectiveness and efficiency in [Peace Corps]".
-Based on our short conversation, mental health is an issue in EVERY SINGLE Peace Corps country, and it's an issue that PC Headquarters is working hard to address.
-I'm not sure exactly what approaches they are taking, but I want you to know that the problem is not going ignored.
+Since my last blog post, I had the opportunity to speak to an OIG officer.
+OIG is the Office of the Inspector General, a third-party organization “to prevent fraud, waste, abuse, and mismanagement and to promote effectiveness and efficiency in [Peace Corps]”.
+Based on our short conversation, mental health is an issue in EVERY SINGLE Peace Corps country, and it’s an issue that PC Headquarters is working hard to address.
+I’m not sure exactly what approaches they are taking, but I want you to know that the problem is not going ignored.

 Thank you so much for reading this (somewhat scattered) post.
 I cannot tell you how much I appreciate everyone who takes part in the mental health discussion.
 Change can only happen if we all work together.
-Sometimes the worst part about anxiety is feeling alone, like no one understands what you are going through, but I want you to know that you are never alone.
-If you have any questions or comments please don't hesitate to reach out.
+Sometimes the worst part about anxiety is feeling alone like no one understands what you are going through, but I want you to know that you are never alone.
+If you have any questions or comments please don’t hesitate to reach out.

 *As I have mentioned before, I can only speak about Peace Corps South Africa.
 All the current and returned volunteers I spoke to also served in Peace Corps South Africa.